devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-11-28/assignment.md

 	- when locked, picks a random number of seconds, and each second prints out its PID to the **standard error** output
 - you should print helpful debugging messages
 - test with multiple processes, each started from the same terminal.
-One one should be writing at every single moment.
+Only one should be writing at every single moment.

 ## `shlock`